lua-stdlib/strict/README.md

 The strict package returns a callable, which when called returns a strict environment table that requires all variables be declared before use.
-For compatibility with Lua 5.2 and 5.3, you must assign this environment table to `_ENV`; if necessary, `setfenv` will be called automatically for compatibility with Lua 5.1 and LuaJIT.
+For compatibility with Lua > 5.1, you must assign this environment table to `_ENV`; if necessary, `setfenv` will be called automatically for compatibility with Lua 5.1 and LuaJIT.

 ```lua
    -- For example, use of the global environment from this scope.